It’s 1st April. And it’s time to reveal our favourite April Fools’ Day japes.

 Warburtons x OnlyCurls

-From the face into the hair, Warburtons teamed up with haircare brand OnlyCurls to make your mum’s promises come true: eating your crusts with give you curly hair.
+From the face into the hair, Warburtons teamed up with haircare brand OnlyCurls to make your mum’s promises come true: eating your crusts will give you curly hair.
 Or was it a hairy chest?
 Either way, the resulting product dubbed Crust & Curl promises curly hair wherever it sprouts.

 Fearne & Rosie